lewisHome/p4_Advanced_lane_finding/writeup_template.md

 5.)
 Upon determining what the most appropriate lane lines are the algorithm calculates the radius of curvature and the position of the car with respect to the centre of the road.

-6.)Finally the images are assembled for display with appropriate markings indicated.
+6.)Finally the images are assembled for display with appropriate markings and values indicated.

 ## Project Video